-It's a thrill and delight to have you with us for yet another excursion into broadcast excellence, the fastest three hours in media, two up and down and one to go.
+It's a thrill and a delight to have you with us for yet another excursion into broadcast excellence, the fastest three hours in media, two up and down and one to go.

 This already Wednesday, by the way.

-Telephone number if you'd like to join us, is 800 282-2882, the email address rush at EIBNet.com.
+Telephone number, if you'd like to join us, is 800-282-2882, the email address rush at EIBnet.com.

-I was thinking earlier today, I don't remember a time in the history of this program where this time of year Congress has still been in town and been this busy and there has been this much going on.
+I was thinking earlier today, I don't remember a time in the history of this program where this time of year, Congress has still been in town and been this busy, and there has been this much going on.

-We have with us Senator Larry Craig from uh Idaho, one of the four Republicans who voted with Democrats the other day to prevent the reauthorization of the Patriot Act.
+We have with us Senator Larry Craig from Idaho, one of the four Republicans who voted with Democrats the other day to prevent the reauthorization of the Patriot Act.

-Senator, great to have you with us, and welcome to the program.
+Great to have you with us, and welcome to the program.

-You know, I've been here a little while and I remember Janet Reno and I remember Waco and Ruby Ridge, and I fear the day that we get a president, not this president, who has a very liberal attorney general and sees the opportunity uh to leap through the holes that are crafted in the Patriot Act uh that could tread on our civil liberties.
+And I fear the day that we get a president, not this president, who has a very liberal attorney general and sees the opportunity to leap through the holes that are crafted in the Patriot Act that could tread on our civil liberties.

-I say that having once voted for the Patriot Act, and and we'll vote for it again.
+I say that having once voted for the Patriot Act and will vote for it again, and we're working very hard at this moment.

-At the same time, we see this as a once in a two or three year opportunity or four to make sure that it never gets misused.
+At the same time, we see this as a once-in-a-two or three-year opportunity or four to make sure that it never gets misused.

-That's permanent law we're talking about, uh not just something that we deal with on a day-to-day basis.
+That's permanent law we're talking about, not just something that we deal with on a day-to-day basis.

 I understand that.

-The reason they're upset is because they see a Democratic Party trying to undermine this president and uh sabotage the ability to wage war against this enemy, and the people who elect Republicans in this country expect them to go to Washington and understand this war is taking place and not side with them uh on things that hurt the president.
+And the people who elect Republicans in this country expect them to go to Washington and understand this war is taking place and not side with them on things that hurt the president.

 So that's the first thing.

-People see that they don't understand it, and it makes them wonder what's the point of electing Republicans.
+They don't understand it, and it makes them wonder what's the point of electing Republicans.

 Well, what are you primarily opposed to in the Patriot Act?

-I know that there's I'm opposed very simply a rush for the right of our government secretly to break into a home and to take computer files and other files and never tell the homeowner.
+I'm opposed very simply a rush for the right of our government secretly to break into a home and to take computer files and other files and never tell the homeowner.

 I'm talking about a U.S. citizen.

-Now I'm willing to blink, and a lot of us are willing to blink, and we said, okay, you can go ahead and do that.
+Now, I'm willing to blink, and a lot of us are willing to blink, and we said, okay, you can go ahead and do that.

-This is under the FISA law, the federal the foreign intelligence surveillance act, we'll let you do that without telling the homeowner.
+We'll let you do that without telling the homeowner.

 That's a major step.

-Wait, wait a second.
+Wait a second.

-But now wait a moment.
+Now, wait a moment.

-And if you do find something, and it will damage your investigation, then you've got to do like you do in civil or criminal law.
+And if you do find something and it will damage your investigation, then you've got to do like you do in civil or criminal law.

 That is a simple, simple request, and it is clearly a protection of our civil liberties.

-Wait, but I'm I'm confused.
+I'm confused.

-Uh you're you're coupling the Patriot Act with this the FISA controversy that you're You bet I am because it's a major provision within the Patriot Act.
+You bet I am because it's a major provision within the Patriot Act.

-This is this is pure propaganda, Senator.
+This is pure propaganda, Senator.

-We're talking two separate things here.
+No, We're talking two separate things here.

 That's a separate one.